Bharath-vaj/mule-bidirectional-sync-sf-db/README.md

    ```

 2. **Deploy the Packaged Application to CloudHub:**

    - Log in to [Anypoint Platform](https://anypoint.mulesoft.com).
-   - Go to `Runtime Manager`.
+   - Go to Runtime Manager.
-   - Click on `Deploy Application` and follow the instructions to upload the packaged application.
+   - Click on Deploy Application and follow the instructions to upload the packaged application.

 ## Contributing